grizar/udacity/P6 project/Readme.md

-US National Air System delays (NAS) analysis
+#US National Airspace System delays (NAS) analysis

-Summary
+##Summary
 This analysis will show that US National Airspace System related delays tends to decrease other the time.
-Nevertheless, the impact of the National Air System delay for the passenger remains the same over the years.
+Nevertheless, the impact of the National Airspace System delay for the passenger remains the same over the years.

-Initial design decision
+##Initial design decision

 To support my findings, I wanted to show 3 different metrics:
 * The proportion of NAS related delays vs the total number of flights